-Certain terms used in this MD&A such as Funds from Operations ("FFO"), Adjusted Funds from Operations ("AFFO"), Net Operating Income ("NOI"), and indebtedness to Gross Book Value ("Gross Book Value or GBV") ratio are not measures defined under International Financial Reporting Standards ("IFRS") as prescribed by the International Accounting Standards Board, do not have standardized meanings prescribed by IFRS and should not be compared to or construed as alternatives to profit/loss, cash flow from operating activities or other measures of financial performance calculated in accordance with IFRS.
-NOI, FFO, AFFO and the indebtedness to GBV as computed by the REIT are unlikely to be comparable to similar measures as reported by other trusts or companies in similar or different industries.
+Certain terms used in this MD&A such as Funds from Operations ("FFO"), Adjusted Funds from Operations ("AFFO"), Net Operating Income ("NOI"), Indebtedness, and Gross Book Value ("GBV") are not measures defined under International Financial Reporting Standards ("IFRS") as prescribed by the International Accounting Standards Board, do not have standardized meanings prescribed by IFRS and should not be compared to or construed as alternatives to profit/loss, cash flow from operating activities or other measures of financial performance calculated in accordance with IFRS.
+FFO, AFFO, NOI and the Indebtedness to GBV ratio as computed by the REIT may not be comparable to similar measures presented by other issuers.